menu 1

 What power sources can I use to eliminate batteries?

-For those systems with an external power jack you can use any common 12 volt AC wall transformer, however some wall transformers have much higher “ripple voltages” than others.
+You can use any common 6-9 volt AC wall transformer, however some wall transformers have much higher “ripple voltages” than others.
 A wall transformer with a high ripple voltage may cause electrical noise that will show in traces.
 If bad enough; poor wall transformers can damage the PressureTrace module.
 If your traces do not look like those on this web site and have a repeating "saw tooth" shape, you are probably using a noisy power supply.

 IMPORTANT: